reliv/zf-config-factories/README.md

 Zend Framework Config Factories
 ======
 Factory classes are tedious.
 Factory closures have performance issues.
 Try this module to use factory config arrays instead.
-Config structure was modeled after Symfony 2 services.yml files.
+The config structure was modeled after Symfony 2 services.yml files.

 ```php
 // Example of constructor injection with the service name being the same as its class name: